 Exhibitions | Greece you fail, Event Orizon project space, Kerameikos, Athens

-A synthesis of documentaries from december 1944 killings of Greek citizens and of 2011-13 riots in specific parts of the centre of Athens, near Syndagma square.
+Combined archived documentaries from december's 1944 killings of Greek citizens with documentary shots of riots on the same specific parts of the centre of Athens, near Syndagma square, 2011-13.

 The Dekemvriana (Greek: Δεκεμβριανά, "December events") refers to a series of clashes fought in Athens from 3 December 1944 to 11 January 1945 between the Greek left-wing Resistance forces (EAM-ELAS, KKE) and the British Army supported by the Greek Government, the Cities Police and the far-right Organization X of Georgios Grivas ( X was pure anti-communist.
 But its relations to the occupying power were ambivalent.
 The organisation was tolerated and armed by the Germans, and even before the German departure fortified a base near the ancient temple of Thiseion.
 Towards the end of the Occupation, X received arms from British sources with which its members fought in the Dekemvriana clashes of December 1944.).

 The conflict was the culmination of months of tension between the left-wing EAM-ELAS, the country's largest resistance movement which controlled most of Greece, and the British-backed government, which had returned from exile upon the Germans' withdrawal in October 1944.
 Although EAM had initially participated in the government, mounting differences with the traditional bourgeois parties led to the resignation of its ministers.
 On 3 December, a huge pro-EAM rally in central Athens was shot upon by the Police on orders from Angelos Evert, leaving 28 protesters dead 148 wounded.
 The killings ushered a full-blown armed confrontation between EAM and the British, under General Ronald Scobie.